 I was initially inspired to enter the field of deaf education as a student, first earning my bachelor’s degree in Communication Sciences and Disorders, then my master’s in Audiology.
 In 1986, I joined the Peace Corp and was sent overseas to Ecuador.
 There, while helping local community members build a school, I met a rural family whose two-year-old daughter, Lorena, was deaf.
 Lorena and I soon became inseparable.
 Recognizing that they were ill-equipped to meet their daughter’s unique developmental needs, the family asked me to adopt her.
 Without hesitating, I agreed.
 Thus, at the age of 26, with Lorena in tow, I flew back to the United States to embark on my new life as a single mother of a child who was deaf.

-Since then, Ohio Valley Voices—or, as we like to call it, OVV—has expanded beyond what anyone could have imagined.
-In total, over 207 children have graduated from our program and gone on to enter mainstream schools.
-An astounding 88% have attended college including prestigious institutions like MIT, Harvard and UPenn.
+Since then, Ohio Valley Voices—or, as we like to call it, OVV—has expanded beyond what any of the original founders could have imagined.
+In total, 229 children have graduated from our program and gone on to enter mainstream schools.
+An astounding 83% have attended college including prestigious institutions like MIT, Harvard and UPenn.

 OVV produces these unmatched outcomes by offering personalized intervention in a language-enriched environment.
 Knowing the majority of learning happens at home, we also equip parents and caregivers to play an active role in their child’s speaking journey.
 This approach has made OVV one of the best programs of its kind in the country.
 Indeed, families have relocated from across the US and around the world to benefit from our outstanding curriculum and services.
 Upon arriving, they find that OVV is built on more than cutting-edge science—it’s built on love.